All Episodes

 I appreciate it.

-Uh it was under siege, had been for days.
+It was under siege, had been for days.

-They were uh out of food.
+They were out of food.

-And how we mistreated the prisoners we had taken, we'd flown in and out of there.
+And how we'd mistreated the prisoners we had taken.

 Well, we didn't let them starve to death.

-Uh we wouldn't have.
+We wouldn't have.

-And uh although we didn't respect him as much as some might want us to.
+And although we didn't respect them as much as some might want us to, we still treat them as human beings.

 Wait a minute.

-Yeah, had been three days, Rush.
+Yeah, it had been for days, Rush.

-And uh April of 04.
+And April of 2004.

-And were did you get shot on when this happened?
+Did you get shot on when this happened?

 Yeah, we had bullet holes.

-A United States humanitarian mission Received enemy fire.
+A United States humanitarian mission received enemy fire.

 That's a good point, Rush.